 Right to Buy Mortgage with Bad Credit: Will I Qualify?

 Technically speaking, Right to Buy is not a separate mortgage category.
 Eligibility for a mortgage to fund a Right to Buy home purchase is established in the same way as a conventional mortgage, however, there is a separate mortgage category for bad credit mortgage applicants, who would be unlikely to qualify with any mainstream lender.
 If you intend to purchase a property under the Right to Buy scheme and have issues with your credit history, it is essential to target specialist bad credit mortgage specialists with the help of an independent broker.
+You can even use our Mortgage calculator UK to work out how much a mortgage would cost you.

 Are Bad Credit Mortgages for Right to Buy Available?